 Although you are not yet a lawyer, the conflict of interest rules apply to you both as a future attorney and as a non-lawyer volunteer working with an attorney.
 So, for example, if at one point you worked for a firm that represented a landlord, then, while volunteering for a legal aid office, became involved in a landlord/tenant dispute against that same landlord, it would be a conflict of interest for you to work on the case against that landlord.
 You would have an obligation to inform the legal aid office of your conflict.

 To avoid potential problems, we recommend that you keep track of the clients and matters on which you work so that you do not place yourself or a subsequent employer in a position that could result in a conflict of interest.
-We have provided "conflict of interest" forms for your personal use which you should use for both volunteer and paid legal work you engage in throughout law school.
 You should inform your supervising attorney if you believe there is any possibility of a conflict of interest in any work you are doing.

 Furthermore, it is a good practice to keep track of the names and addresses of the employers for whom you work or volunteer during law school as well as the names of your supervisor(s), their phone numbers and e-mail addresses.
 When it comes time to apply for admission to a state bar, you are likely to be asked this information and it is important that it be as accurate as possible.
 While the school maintains records of where you have reported to us that you have volunteered, we do not keep track of your supervisors.
 Furthermore, you should not rely on our records for this important information.